ITISFoundation/dockerfiles/docker-registry-sync/README.md

     env_password: ENV_PASSWORD_AWS
     skip-tls-verify: true

-# array of stages which guarantees order of execution
-# you can sync from A to B and from B to C
+# the scheduler will try to run all stages in parallel
+# if a stage has a depends_on key it will wait for previous stages
+# to complete before starting
 stages:
   # generic usage
   - from: